gnieark/tplBlock/README.md

 If a block ( <--BEGIN .... )is in the template, but is not called, it will be deleted.

-Methods apply_tpl_file and apply_tpl_str have for second (optional) parameters a bolean. (true if not given).
-If true, the potentials carriage returns just after the BEGIN and just before the END are deleted.

 For now, class is permissive.
 I'll improve it to manage templating errors.